 Before the personnel change, the conflict over national power between the South African opposition and the ANC, that governed the country since the end of apartheid, reached a peak in 2017: In March, then-President Zuma once again triggered mass protests throughout the whole country, following a midnight cabinet reshuffle in which he dismissed, for instance, popular Finance Minister Pravin Gordhan.

-Fig. 2 shows that the quietness of the opposition conflict was deceptive since more than half of South Africa’s regions were affected by social conflicts.
+Despite the peaceful transition most recently, Ramaphosa still governs a country with apparent social and structural grievances: Fig. 2 shows that the quietness of the opposition conflict was deceptive since more than half of South Africa’s regions were affected by social conflicts.
 They materialized in violent acts, protests and confrontations, such as riots targeting the higher education system, immigrants, housing shortage, or service delivery.
 For a presumptively long time, these topics will also pose a challenge for the new president Ramaphosa.

 While his popularity among the population is ambivalent, markets reacted with enthusiasm and optimism to him entering office.
 Due to him receiving advance praise for his clean reputation and being economic-friendly and reform-driven, he will possibly be granted a brief period of grace which is why it can be expected that there is a short-term improvement for almost all categories’ risk levels listed in the table below (see tab.
 1).

 Tab.
 1: Short-Term Risk Level Trends for South Africa